Posting new scenarios explained: unladen journeys

 • first, unladen journeys shall not be treated in the same way as transit;

-• second, an “unladen journey is exempt if it is carried out in connection with a bilateral operation and is not exempt when it is carried out in connection with cabotage or non-bilateral international operation falling under posting rules (cross-trade).”
+• second, an “unladen journeys is exempt if it is carried out in connection with a bilateral operation and is not exempt when it is carried out in connection with cabotage or non-bilateral international operation falling under posting rules (cross-trade).”

 Therefore, in order to classify an unladen journey as a posting or non-posting situation, we need to classify correctly the connected, following journey.